 The short version

 Testosterone deficiency (TD) causes fatigue, low libido, erectile problems, mood changes and loss of muscle mass.
-It's diagnosed with a morning blood test — ideally a comprehensive hormone panel, not just a single number.
-When properly prescribed and monitored, testosterone replacement therapy (TRT) is safe, effective, and can be life-changing.
-It doesn't cause prostate cancer or heart attacks.
-If you're planning a family, fertility-preserving protocols exist so you don't have to choose between feeling well and fatherhood.
+It is diagnosed with a morning blood test — ideally a comprehensive hormone panel, not just a single number.
+When properly prescribed and monitored, TRT (testosterone replacement therapy — treatment to restore testosterone to normal levels) is safe, effective, and can be life-changing.
+It does not cause prostate cancer or heart attacks.
+If you are planning a family, fertility-preserving protocols exist.
+You do not have to choose between feeling well and fatherhood.

 This is a medical assessment.
 Not a subscription service.